 County to set up another migrant center

 El Paso County is setting up another migrant support center, which is expected to open in October.
-Providencia Group, a company that offers humanitarian aid services, will operate the center under a $6.9 million a year contract with the county.
+Providencia Group, a company that offers humanitarian aid services, will operate the center under a $6.9 million contract with the county through the end of the year.
 The Migrant Support Services Center is expected to take in 250 migrants daily during the first month of operation and scale up to 600 migrants a day, county documents show.
 The 8,000-square-foot center on the East Side will not serve as a shelter, but as a resource provider to help transport migrants out of the region.

 The Venezuelans who’ve crossed the Rio Grande differ from Central American migrants in that they are less likely to have family or friends in the United States to receive them.